Does not include service & handling fees, if applicable.

 Alicia Bennett has lived in New York since 2001 and is active as a clarinetist and private music teacher in the New York area.
 In addition to a private studio, Alicia teaches at the 92nd Street Y and the Music Academy of Long Island; she has also taught for Stony Brook University's Pre-College Music Program and Suffolk Community College; in summers she contributes her teaching skills to the Hummingbird Music Camp in Jemez Springs, New Mexico.
 Alicia plays with New York City-based orchestra Camerata Notturna and the clarinet quartet Utopia Winds.
 She received her Bachelor of Arts degree from the University of New Mexico, and her M.M. and D.M.A. degrees in clarinet performance from Stony Brook University.
 Past notable engagements include an Artist Residency at the Banff Center for Performing Arts; Bang-On-A-Can's 20th Anniversary Concert; and a Merkin Hall performance with the Contemporary Chamber Players of Stony Brook.

-Karen Bogardus earned her Bachelor of Music degree from the New England Conservatory and Master of Music degree from Northwestern University.
-While living in Mexico, she held several principal flut ...
+Ms. Bogardus earned her Bachelor of Music degree from the New England Conservatory and Master of Music degree from Northwestern University.
+While living in Mexico, she held several principal flute ...

-Karen Bogardus earned her Bachelor of Music degree from the New England Conservatory and Master of Music degree from Northwestern University.
+Ms. Bogardus earned her Bachelor of Music degree from the New England Conservatory and Master of Music degree from Northwestern University.
 While living in Mexico, she held several principal flute positions and appeared as a soloist regularly.
-In New York, Ms Bogardus currently holds the principal flute positions with the Binghamton Philharmonic, Verismo Opera and Martina Arroyo Foundation Opera and performs with the American Ballet Theater Orchestra, Northeastern Pennsylvania Philharmonic, Gotham Chamber Opera, Teatro Grattacielo Opera Company, American Symphony Orchestra, Albany Symphony, New Jersey Festival Orchestra, Greenwich Symphony Orchestra, Allentown Symphony, Dorian Quintet, several Broadway Shows and dozens of other NY based orchestras.
+In New York, Ms. Bogardus currently holds the principal flute positions with the Binghamton Philharmonic, Berkshire Opera Festival and Martina Arroyo Foundation Opera and has performed with the Buffalo Philharmonic, American Ballet Theater Orchestra, Northeastern Pennsylvania Philharmonic, Gotham Chamber Opera, Teatro Grattacielo Opera Company, American Symphony Orchestra, Albany Symphony, New Jersey Festival Orchestra, Greenwich Symphony Orchestra, Allentown Symphony, Dorian Quintet, several Broadway Shows and dozens of other NY based orchestras.
 She can be heard on numerous TV and film sound tracks.
-Ms. Bogardus is a prizewinner of the Myrna Brown and Artists International Competitions and won first place in the Continuo Arts Foundation Young Artists Competition with her chamber group, The Emerald Trio.
-The Emerald Trio recorded a CD of pieces written for them by New York City based composers, which will be released on Naxos in 2017.
+Currently she teaches at the 92nd St Y, and the Hotchkiss and Diller Quaile Schools.
+Ms. Bogardus is a prizewinner of the Myrna Brown and Artists International Competitions and won first place in the Continuo Arts Foundation Young Artists Competition with her chamber group, Emerald Trio.
+Emerald Trio recorded a CD of pieces written for them by New York City based composers, which was released on Naxos.

 Bridget Fitzgerald, violin, is a soloist and chamber musician based in Brooklyn.
 She performs and records around the world with an eclectic roster of ensembles spanning a variety of genres includin ...